 Walk up to the pork chop section at any grocery store and you're immediately faced with a choice: the sturdy, photogenic bone-in chop or the neat, uniform boneless one.
 Both are pork chops.
 Both can be delicious.
 But they behave completely differently in the pan - and picking the wrong one for your recipe is the fastest path to a dry, disappointing dinner.
 Here's everything you need to know before you buy.

-- Rib chop - Cut from the rib section, bone-in, well-marbled, and the most flavorful; the pork equivalent of a ribeye
+- Rib chop - Cut from the rib section, bone-in, nicely marbled, and usually the most flavorful; think of it as the pork version of a ribeye steak.

-- Center-cut loin chop - The classic T-bone of pork, with a bone dividing the loin and tenderloin; beautiful presentation, great for grilling
+- Center-cut loin chop - The classic "T-bone" of pork, with a bone dividing the loin and tenderloin; beautiful presentation and great for grilling or pan-searing.

-- Sirloin chop - Cut from near the hip, more connective tissue, best for slow cooking or braising
+- Sirloin chop - Cut from near the hip, with more connective tissue; best when you give it time with slow cooking or braising instead of quick searing.

-- Boneless loin chop - The center-cut with the bone removed; what most grocery stores label simply as "boneless pork chops"
+- Boneless loin chop - The center-cut with the bone removed; often what grocery stores label simply as "boneless pork chops."
+Mild, lean, and easy to overcook if you're not careful.

-- Boneless top loin chop - Leaner and thicker, consistent in shape, the workhorse of weeknight cooking
+- Boneless top loin chop - Leaner and thicker, very consistent in shape, and a real workhorse cut for weeknight dinners and skillet meals.

 Pork Chop 101: Before You Even Turn on the Stove